 According to the Woodland Municipal Code (as adopted from the State Education Code), the Board is responsible for making and enforcing "all rules, regulations and bylaws necessary for the administration, government, and protection of the libraries under its management, and all property belonging thereto."
 The Board also hires, evaluates, and sets compensation for the Library Services Director.
 Board members are active in advocating for library support at both the local and state levels.
 Anyone interested in service on the Library Board is invited to contact Library Services Director Greta Galindo (661-5980) or City Clerk Ana Gonzalez (661-5805).

-Library Board Agenda
+Library Board Agenda and Packet